GSA/digitalgov.gov/content/news/2022/01/2022-01-19-call-for-participation-2022-government-ux-summit.md

 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

+{{< note >}}
-{{< box color="base-light" >}}    Note: The 2022 UX summit will be held June 7-8, 2022.
+Note: The 2022 UX summit will be held June 7-8, 2022.
 Registration for the summit will open in the coming months.
-We will update this page and notify the community when the registration opens.    {{< /box >}}
+We will update this page and notify the community when the registration opens.
+{{< /note >}}

 ## Call for Presenters